Keenan-M-Stone/StoneGate/docs/Software_Specifications.md

 ## Overview

 StoneGate is a modular monitoring and control framework for silicon-photonic single-photon-qubit experiments.
 The software is separated into:

 - Frontend (React): schematic editor, device panels, diagnostics dialogs, build-mode UI
 - Backend (C++): device registry, drivers, simulator, physics engine, WebSocket server
 - QEC service (prototype Flask): QEC job submission and parts/device override management

-This specification documents user-facing behavior (dialogs), the allowed inputs and validation rules, the control calculations used by backend and frontend decision logic, and detailed error messages.
+This specification documents user-facing behavior (dialogs), the allowed inputs and validation rules, the control calculations used by backend and frontend decision logic, and detailed error messages (Cause/Action).

 ## Dialog behavior (UI)

 Each dialog in the frontend should adhere to these guidelines.
 Dialog titles, primary action, cancel action, and expected lifecycle are listed.

 1) **Device Properties Dialog**

 - Purpose: Inspect and edit per-device parameters (setpoints, tolerances, capture windows).
 - Open: from device node context menu or device panel "Edit Properties" action.
 - Fields displayed:
   - Device ID: read-only string (unique identifier)
   - Device Type: read-only string
   - Part: dropdown of available parts (builtin + user).
-Selecting a builtin part will show a small warning: "Editing a builtin part will require Save-As-New to persist changes."
+    Selecting a builtin part will show a small warning:
+    "Editing a builtin part will require Save-As-New to persist changes."
     (Confirm to continue editing.)
   - Setpoint: numeric input (units depend on device, e.g., K or C).
     Must meet `min <= value <= max` per the selected part's `specs.range` or the device default.
   - Tolerance (absolute or percent): numeric input; backend expects a positive value; UI allows choosing between `absolute` and `percent` mode.
   - Capture Window: two numeric inputs `start_ms` and `duration_ms`.
     Start must be >= 0, duration > 0 and <= 1e6 (1e6 ms = 1000s) by default.
   - Sampling Rate: dropdown or numeric input (Hz); allowed values depend on device capabilities (for simulated devices, see `ComponentSchema.json` properties).
     By default sampling rate must be in `[1e-4, 1e4]` Hz.
   - Advanced: JSON editor for per-device `overrides` (validated by schema `DeviceOverrideSchema.json` on save).
 - Actions:
   - Save: If editing a builtin part, prompt to Save-As-New.
     If user agrees and supplies `new_name`, call `/api/parts/save` with `save_as_new=true`.
   - Cancel: revert changes in UI.
     A confirmation appears if unsaved edits are present.
-  - Reset to Default: only enabled if a user part exists for the part name or a device override exists; calls `/api/parts/reset` or `/api/device_overrides/reset`.
+  - Reset to Default: only enabled if a user part exists for the part name or a device override exists;
+    calls `/api/parts/reset` or `/api/device_overrides/reset`.
 - Validation rules:
   - Fields must pass client-side validation before enabling `Save`.
-  - The JSON editor must be valid JSON and match the `DeviceOverrideSchema.json` (if available); server-side validation will also run.
+  - The JSON editor must be valid JSON and match the `DeviceOverrideSchema.json` (if available);
+    server-side validation will also run.

-2) **Build Mode / Parts Browser Dialog**
+1) **Build Mode / Parts Browser Dialog**
 - Purpose: Browse PartsLibrary and user parts, drag parts onto nodes in the schematic, and create new parts.
 - Behavior:
   - Left pane: part categories + search filter (text contains search across name and specs values).